phorgemakerspace/makerpass_firmware/README.md

 # MakerPass Firmware

-This firmware is designed for ESP32-based MakerPass hardware to control access to machines and doors using an RFID reader, interfacing with the MakerPass plugin for Moodle.
+This is firmware for custom ESP32-based MakerPass hardware to control access to machines and doors using RFID authentication, with full integration to the MakerPass plugin for Moodle.

+## Key Features

+- **Smart Device Types**: Automatic behavior for doors (timed unlock) vs machines (toggle on/off)
+- **Visual Feedback**: 1.9" TFT display with real-time status and runtime tracking
+- **Robust Connectivity**: Auto-reconnecting WiFi with graceful degradation
+- **Master Key Access**: Emergency offline access even when API/WiFi unavailable

 ## ⚠️ IMPORTANT: WiFi Requirements